Hamilton Burger: Character

 Burger's bag of tricks was comparatively empty, chiefly comprising expressions of exasperation at whatever Mason was doing.
 Once Mason had exposed the true perpetrator, Burger often joined in Mason's motion to dismiss the charges against Mason's client so that Burger could then charge the actual wrongdoer.
-There was a possible correlation of the character's name with the fact that he could (only, rarely), stand up to Perry Mason's triumphs: "Hamilton Burger", could, fittingly, be interpreted as the, "tongue-in-cheek", expression, "ham-burger", which could be aptly applied (as Mason made, "hamburger", out of the District Attorney, in court).

 In film

 Hamilton Burger appeared in the fifth installment of the Warner Bros.
 Perry Mason movie series of the 1930s, The Case of the Black Cat.
 He was portrayed by Guy Usher.
 The character, now portrayed by Charles C. Wilson, played a larger role in the sixth and final film in the series, The Case of the Stuttering Bishop.

 Television portrayal

 Perry Mason

 Burger was portrayed by William Talman in the long-running CBS-TV series Perry Mason (1957–66).
 Asked how he felt about Burger losing to Mason week after week, Talman said, "Burger doesn't lose.
 How can a district attorney lose when he fails to convict an innocent person?
 Unlike a fist or gun fight, in court you can have a winner without having a loser.
 As a matter of fact Burger in a good many instances has joined Mason in action against unethical attorneys, lying witnesses, or any one else obstructing justice.
 Like any real-life district attorney, justice is Burger's main interest."

 Burger did defeat Mason twice on the television series: in "The Case of the Terrified Typist" (episode 1-38), and in "The Case of the Deadly Verdict" (episode 7–4), a much-publicized episode that begins with Mason's client being sentenced to death.

 The character of Hamilton Burger temporarily disappeared from the TV series during the series' third season.
 Talman was fired by CBS March 18, 1960, hours after he entered a not-guilty plea to misdemeanor charges related to his presence at a party that was raided by police.
 The schedule was immediately juggled to minimize Talman's presence on the show.
 "The Case of the Crying Cherub" (episode 3-20) debuts a pared-down title sequence that omits Talman; he is credited only in the four episodes he filmed before he was fired.
 Talman was defended by the show's executive producer Gail Patrick Jackson, Raymond Burr, and others, but even dismissal of the charges in June did not soften the network's position.
 Patrick said that the role of Burger would not be recast, but that various actors would play assistant district attorneys.
-CBS reinstated Talman only after Gardner himself spoke out, together with millions of viewers.
+CBS reinstated Talman only after Gardner himself spoke out, along with Raymond Burr, the star of the show, and millions of viewers who wrote to CBS asking for Talman to return.
 Talman went back to work in December 1960, and Burger returned in "The Case of the Fickle Fortune" (episode 4.15).